rustyscreeps/screeps-game-api/cargo-screeps/README.md

 ### `upload`:

+Requires `[upload]` config section with at minimum username, password and branch.

 1. run build
 2. read `target/*.js` and `target/*.wasm`, keeping track of filenames
 3. read `screeps.toml` for upload options
 4. upload all read files to server, using filenames as the filenames on the server

 ### `copy`:

+Requires `[copy]` config section with at minimum destination and branch.

 1. run build
 2. copy compiled main file and WASM file (default `main.js` and `compiled.wasm`) from `target/` to